Readings for Thursday October 21, 2010

 Gospel: Luke 12:49-53

 In today's gospel Jesus tells us that He has come "to set the earth on fire!"
 Our lives of faith, not only bring us a life of joy and peace in the Lord, but it also brings us into many confrontations and even division amongst those who do not believe.
-In fact, many times that division can even be amongst those who we are closest with.
+In fact, many times that division can even be among those who we are the closest with.
 Many of us know the pain that comes with feeling divided amongst family and friends.
 While it is certainly not an easy situation, this is what we are called to ... not a life of ease, but a life of faith.
 Jesus makes it very clear that we are to follow our Heavenly Father above only, and by following Him, we can earn our eternal life in heaven.

 Today's psalm reminds us that the earth is full of the goodness of God!
 It is through Him that we are given life and all that we are blessed with.
 Saint Paul tells us to know the love of Christ, so that we can "be filled with the fullness of God."
 The fullness of God, I can only imagine how much different my life would be if I opened myself up to God every minute of every day in order to be completely filled with Him.
 I pray that we all can have the courage and strength to surrender to Him and constantly seek to know the love of Christ, so that we too may be filled with the fullness of God, for God is good all the time.